 So the quick decision framework is simple: use a P60 for year-end totals, a payslip for pay-run detail, a P45 for leaving-and-moving-between-jobs records, and a P11D for benefits and expenses.

-When a P60 matters for mortgages, tax checks, payroll reviews, and document workflows
+When a P60 matters for mortgages, tax checks, and document workflows

-A P60 becomes important when someone needs year-end proof of pay and tax, not just a snapshot from one payday.
-That is why it often shows up in mortgage applications, loan checks, payroll reviews, and tax queries.
-It gives one consolidated view of pay and tax deducted for the tax year, which makes it more useful than a single payslip when someone needs evidence that covers a longer period.
+A P60 becomes important when you need year-end proof of pay and tax, not just a snapshot from one payday — which is why it shows up in mortgage applications, loan checks, and tax queries.

-For a P60 for mortgage application or other income-verification task, the form helps prove what you earned and what tax was deducted across the full tax year.
-But lenders usually ask for recent payslips as well, because a P60 is not a full substitute for current income evidence.
-It does not show whether your salary has recently changed, whether overtime is regular, or what your most recent month looked like.
-In practice, a lender uses the P60 as part of the mortgage application income proof pack, then checks payslips and sometimes bank statements to confirm that the current position matches the year-end totals.
+When you apply for a mortgage or other income-verification task, the P60 proves what you earned and what tax was deducted across the full tax year.
+But lenders usually ask for recent payslips as well, because a P60 is not a substitute for current income evidence: it does not show whether your salary has recently changed, whether overtime is regular, or what your most recent month looked like.
+In practice, lenders use the P60 alongside recent payslips and sometimes bank statements to confirm the current position matches the year-end totals.

 The document also matters when you or your accountant are checking whether the tax year looks right or preparing a self-assessment return.
-If your total taxable pay or tax deducted seems higher or lower than expected, the P60 is often the first document used to sense-check the numbers against payslips and payroll records.
-It can support questions about tax codes, cumulative deductions, benefits, pension effects, or whether figures from a previous employment were rolled into the year correctly.
-For many employees, it is the simplest starting point for understanding what HMRC and third parties are likely to treat as the official year-end payroll summary.
+If your total taxable pay or tax deducted seems higher or lower than expected, the P60 is the first document used to sense-check the numbers against payslips and payroll records — supporting questions about tax codes, cumulative deductions, pension effects, or whether figures from a previous employment were rolled into the year correctly.

 What to do if your P60 is missing or looks wrong